sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPoint/index.md

                        1. 'term' : Stay within the safety_tube
     method_str   - Solution technique to be used.
                        'chance-open'  -- Convex chance-constrained approach for
-                                         an open-loop controller synthesis
+                                         an open-loop controller synthesis;
+                                         performs risk allocation and
+                                         controller synthesis
+                                         simultaneously
+                       'chance-affine'-- Difference-of-convex chance-constrained
-                       'chance-affine'-- Convex chance-constrained approach for
+                                         approach for an affine controller
+                                         synthesis; Allocates risk and
+                                         synthesizes controller simultaneously
+                       'chance-affine-uni'
-                                         an affine controller synthesis
+                                      -- Uniform risk allocation approach for an affine controller synthesis; Decouples
+                                         the risk allocation problem from
+                                         controller synthesis
                        'genzps-open'  -- Genz's algorithm + Patternsearch for an open-loop controller synthesis
                        'particle-open'-- Particle control-based approach for an